 5. Remember your school’s college advisor

 Grab two (or so) friends along whenever you would meet up with the college advisor from your school and ask questions about the same challenging sections of the application you may have.
 Someone from your group may have a question that hasn’t occurred to you or vice versa and the answer from the college advisor may be beneficial to all.

-Once you have narrowed down your list of colleges to apply for and have your college application ready, signed and delivered it’s time to relax.
-At least for a while until it’s time to hear by from your top college.
-In the meantime, look into some college décor for your new room.
+Once you have narrowed down the list of colleges to apply for and have college applications ready, signed and delivered it’s time to relax.
+In the meantime, look into some college décor and organization for their new room.
 Good luck on helping your Senior through their college application process – once you break down the process, it isn’t hard to find your own “how” in preparing for college applications.